When I focus on experiencing the music in my mind, I find I am able to give a memorable performance.

-I am sharing all this because, as my student, you will learn to use your imagination in ways that will help you become a better musician - more intuitive, communicative, and aware.
+As my student, you will learn to use your 'inner vision' in ways that will help you become a better musician - more intuitive, communicative, and aware.

 I love being able to listen to music and understand what the artist is expressing.
-Music is a conversation - one of the most interesting we can have.
+Music is a conversation - with composer, performer, and audience all contributing to the dialogue.

 His approach to teaching my daughter is beyond outstanding.
 She loves learning to play the piano and I can't be happier.